-Leadership of Committees: Each committee chair shall be elected from among the committee members at Revisions Approved by Faculty - April 4, 2022; Approved by Dean - April 7, 2002; Approved by EVP and Provost - July 26, 2022 the first meeting of each academic year.
+Leadership of Committees: Each committee chair shall be elected from among the committee members at the first meeting of each academic year.
 The committee shall select a recording secretary.
 Both will serve for a period of one year but may be re-elected during the faculty member's term on the committee.

 Length of Terms: All standing committee appointments will be for one consecutive three-year term unless otherwise determined by the committee.
-At the start of each academic year each standing committee should attempt to maintain staggered terms as provided in Appendix C. Multiple consecutive terms are permitted.
+At the start of each academic year each standing committee should attempt to maintain staggered terms as provided in Appendix C. Multiple consecutive terms are permitted..